Quantco/glum/docs/tutorials/rossman/fixed_effects_rossman.md

 - Fixed effects for each year for each store
 - Fixed effects for each day of the week for each store

-In addition to fixed effects, we also do several other transformations.
-These include:
+We also do several other transformations:

 - Taking the log of sales.
 It is expected that the factors influencing store sales like locality, seasonality, etc. will have a multiplicative effect on sales rather than additive, so going foward, we use log of sales as our outcome variable
 - Computing the z score to eliminate outliers (in the next step)